rss logo

 Automatically with a Group Policy (GPO)

-To automate the certificate renewal process, we can create a GPO and apply it to the domain computers.
+To automate certificate renewal, we can create a GPO and apply it to all domain-joined computers.

 • Go to Computer Configuration > Policies > Windows Settings > Security Settings > Public Key Policies and edit the Certificate Services Client - Auto-Enrollment policy: